Cohomological boundedness for flat bundles on surfaces and applications

 The goal of this paper is to explore the cohomological consequences of the existence of moduli spaces for flat bundles with bounded rank and irregularity at infinity and to prove them unconditio\-nally in the surface case.\\ Let $U$ be a smooth complex projective variety.
 From Simpson's work \cite{SimpsonI}, flat bundles on $U$ with given rank form a complex variety, the \textit{De Rham space of $U$}.
 If $U$ is quasi-projective, flat bundles acquire singularities at infinity making the situation more involved.
 However, \textit{regular singular} flat bundles again give rise to moduli spaces at the cost of rigidifying the situation by a choice of logarithmic lattice \cite{Nitsure}.
-Let $X$ be a smooth compactification of $U$ such that $D:=X\setminus U$ has simple normal crossings and let $j : U\lra X$ be the inclusion.
+Let $X$ be a smooth compactification of $U$ such that $D:=X\setminus U$ has simple normal crossings and let $j : U\to X$ be the inclusion.
 A flat bundle $\cE=(E,\nabla)$ on $U$ is regular singular \cite{Del} if $E$ extends to a vector bundle $F$ on $X$ with $\nabla(F)\subset F\otimes_{\cO_X}\Omega^1_X(\log D)$.
 Regular singularity is independent of a choice of compactification.
 When an extra condition on the residues is imposed, $F$ is called a \textit{Deligne lattice}.
 A natural question to ask is what lies beyond the regular singular case.
 In general, the connection $\nabla$ no longer has simple poles at infinity, but Sabbah observed in the nineties \cite{Sabbahdim} that $\nabla$ still has a simple expression, the so-called \textit{good formal decomposition} at the cost of working formally along $D$ away from a codimension $1$ subset of $D$.
 The locus of $D$ where this simple expression does not hold is the \textit{turning locus} of $\cE$.
 Away from the turning locus, Deligne's lattices admit straightforward generalizations and Malgrange proved in \cite{Reseaucan} that they extend canonically to $X$.
 Armed with Deligne-Malgrange lattices and conjectural bounds for their Chern classes, it is an expectation of Esnault and Langer dating back from 2014 that there should exist a moduli of finite type for flat bundles on $U$ with bounded rank and irregularity at infinity.
 See \cite{IAS_Video} and \cite[4.3.4]{Kedlaya3}.
 Bounded irregularity means very roughly that we bound the poles of the connection restricted to a Deligne-Malgrange lattice.
 See \cref{Def_bounded} for a rigorous definition.
 The bound on irregularity is thus embodied by an effective divisor $R$ supported on $D$.
-The putative moduli $\DR_r(X,D,R)$ of rank $r$ flat bundles on $U$ with irregularity bounded by $R$ along $D$ are the \textit{irregular De Rham spaces}.
-As pointed out to the authors by A. Langer, there is a mismatch between Nitsure's construction and the expected De Rham space for $R=0$.
+Let us denote by $\cM_r(X,D,R)$ Esnault-Langer's expected moduli of rank $r$ flat bundles on $U$ with irregularity bounded by $R$ along $D$.
+As pointed out to the authors by A. Langer, there is a mismatch between Nitsure's construction and $\cM_r(X,D,R)$ for $R=0$.
 Indeed, rigidifying the moduli problem with choices of logarithmic lattices makes Nitsure's construction depend on a choice of compactification for $X$.
 On the other hand, having regular singularity at infinity is independent of a choice of compactification.
-Thus, a desirable construction for $\DR_r(X,D,0)$ should also be independent of a choice of compactification.
-Furthermore, different points of Nitsure's construction may underlie the same flat bundle.\\ The existence of irregular De Rham spaces should have deep consequences for flat bundles which can be stated and studied independently.
+Furthermore, different points of Nitsure's construction may underlie the same flat bundle. \\ The existence of $\cM_r(X,D,R)$ has deep consequences for flat bundles which can be stated and studied independently.
 The first consequence is \textit{cohomological}.
 For a flat bundle $\cE$ on $U$, let $\DR\cE$ be the algebraic De Rham complex of $\cE$.
-Following the construction of the jumping loci of character varieties, the following subsets
+Following the construction of the jumping loci for character varieties, the following subsets